syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 # Display Modes

-Calendar control provides two types of views to display dates such as month view and year view.
+SfCalendar control provides two types of views to display dates such as month view and year view.
 It can be assigned to the SfCalendar control by using `ViewMode` property.

 By default SfCalendar control is assigned with month view.
 Based on the user’s preference SfCalendar can be viewed in any of the available two type.